luismayorga/asp-checker/README.md

-asp-checker
+ASP-checker
 ===========

-Eclipse plugin designed to check an AspectJ project.
+Eclipse plugin designed to check whether the advices affecting the execution of a method alter its desired behaviour.

+More TBD.